 We absolutely loved our 2-day Slow Boat Cruise on the Mekong River…but it’s not for everyone.
-There are several options for exploring the Mekong River – from day trips to fishing trips to kayaking – from Thailand, Laos, Vietnam and Cambodia.
-Check out these Mekong River adventures, which you can book in advance!
+There are several options for exploring the Mekong River – from day trips to fishing trips to kayaking – in several countries, including Thailand, Laos, Vietnam and Cambodia.

 Where To Stay in Pakbeng, Laos

 During our stay in Pakbeng, we stayed at DP Guesthouse.
-Our room was small, but suffcient with a large shower and – most importantly – air conditioning.
+Our room was small, but sufficient with a large shower and – most importantly – air conditioning.
 Free wifi and breakfast were available in the ground floor open-air cafe.

-- We think travel insurance is essential!
-If you haven’t already obtained travel insurance for your trip, travel protected with World Nomads.
+If you haven’t already obtained travel insurance for your Mekong River boat trip (or overall Southeast Asia trip), consider traveling protected with a trusted company, like World Nomads.

 Pin it!
 See all of our travel pins on our JetSetting Fools Pinterest Board.